 While in no way suggesting that illnesses are “all in the mind,” Marchant’s analysis suggests that our mental and physical health is affected by the way we perceive and relate to it.
 Meditation, says Marchant, is one of those indirect, influencing, methods that can help, which is perhaps not surprising given that how we perceive and relate to our lives is precisely what’s trained in mindfulness practice.

-The effect of mindfulness on inflammatory health was shown in a study by David Creswell that came out this month.
+The effect of mindfulness on inflammatory health was shown in a study by David Creswell that came out in February.
 This research showed changes in brain circuitry and reduced inflammation after three days of mindfulness training, while three days of relaxation did not have the same effect.
 Creswell explains the difference in impact between mindfulness meditation and relaxation:

 “We show that mindfulness meditation impacts measurable brain circuits more so than helpful relaxation practices, and that these brain circuit changes help us understand how mindfulness meditation improves health.
 Mindfulness teaches participants how to be more open and attentive to their experiences, even difficult ones.
 By contrast, relaxation approaches are good in the moment for making the body feel relaxed, but… harder to translate when you’re dealing with difficult stressors in your life.
 This new work sheds light into what mindfulness training is doing to the brain to produce these inflammatory health benefits.”